Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 ### AWS Integration & Session Management

-The server uses AWS STS (Security Token Service) to dynamically retrieve temporary AWS credentials at startup.
+The server uses EC2 instance metadata service to dynamically retrieve temporary AWS credentials at startup.
 This provides enhanced security by:

 - Eliminating the need to hardcode long-term AWS credentials in environment variables
 - Using temporary session tokens that have a limited lifespan
 - Automatically refreshing credentials every 15 minutes (configurable via `AWS_STS_REFRESH_CREDENTIALS_PERIOD_SECONDS`)
-- Requesting credentials with a duration of twice the refresh period to ensure overlap and prevent expiration
 - Thread-safe credential updates during runtime without service interruption

 The server performs the following AWS-related operations on startup:

-1. **STS Authentication**: Calls AWS STS `GetSessionToken` to obtain temporary credentials
+1. **EC2 Metadata Authentication**: Calls EC2 instance metadata service to obtain temporary credentials from the assigned IAM role
 2. **TEE Verification**: Performs an initial `TeePublicKey` request to verify proper TEE and KMS integration
 3. **Credential Storage**: Stores the retrieved credentials in the application state for subsequent use